Charles Walwyn

 Lieutenant-Colonel Charles Lawrence Tyndall "Taffy" Walwyn DSO OBE MC (1883–1959) was a British Army officer of the First World War who received the Military Cross.
 His son was the race horse trainer Peter Walwyn.

-Walwyn was commissioned into the Carmarthen Artilley Militia in June 1901, and transferred to the regular army as a second lieutenant in the Royal Artillery on 24 December 1902.
+Walwyn was commissioned into the Royal Carmarthen Artillery Militia in June 1901, and transferred to the regular army as a second lieutenant in the Royal Artillery on 24 December 1902.

+In 1922, he was appointed as the first commandant of the new Army School of Equitation.